uelis/modular/README.md

   3. Translate the annotated typing derivation to a low-level program.
   4. Generate LLVM-bitcode from the low-level program.

 The low-level language used in the implementation is a variant of that described in the paper.
 The main difference is that it uses a more low-level representation of recursive types.
 The low-level language does not support recursive types as such, but instead supports a type `box<A>` of typed pointers to the heap.
 Recursive types can be implemented using pointers to the heap.
-For examples, lists are available as
+For example, lists are available as

 ```
   type list<'a> =